Public computers at the Sterling Heights Public Library are equipped with EnvisionWare, a computer software management system.

 There are more than 70 libraries participating in MILibraryCard.
 A complete list can be found at www.milibrarycard.org.
 Cardholders should have the MILibraryCard sticker applied at their "home" library.

-To print from library computers, you must purchase a copy card at a cost of $1.
 Black and white printing is 10 cents per sheet; color printing is $1 per sheet.

 History: According to a 1982 library newsletter article, "if you have cable television in your home, you have a direct link to the latest in library information."
 That was the year that the library channel began broadcasting on cable television.
 Of course, this "direct link" actually meant viewers reading character-generated text on their television screens.